chef/chef-web-docs/chef_master/source/resource_remote_directory.rst

            furness_abbey.html
            hadrians_wall.html

-The chef-client will manage the permissions of the entire directory structure below ``/html``, for a total of 12 files and 4 directories.
+Chef Infra Client will manage the permissions of the entire directory structure below ``/html``, for a total of 12 files and 4 directories.
 For example:

 .. code-block:: bash